arduino/docs-content/content/hardware/02.hero/boards/uno-r4-wifi/tutorials/cloud-setup/cloud-setup.md

 tags: [UNO R4 WiFi, IoT Cloud]
 ---

-Thanks to the ESP32-S3 the UNO R4 WiFi comes with Wi-Fi® capabilities which means you can use it with Arduino's IoT Cloud.
-This article shows you how to set up your board and connect it to the cloud allowing you to upload code through the air, create dashboards to monitor your data or control your Arduino remotely.
+The Arduino UNO R4 WiFi comes with a built-in ESP32-S3 module that enables Wi-Fi® functionality.
+This also means you can use it with Arduino's IoT Cloud!

+This article shows you how to set up your board and connect it to the cloud allowing you to upload code over the air, create dashboards to monitor your data and control your Arduino remotely.

 ## Software & Hardware Needed